NOVA-RICS-Open-Lab/Marbles-Kit/README.md

 and Associated Lab of Intelligent Systems (LASI), NOVA University Lisbon, 2829-516 Lisbon, Portugal

-This work proposes the development of a control system for an industrial marble transportation machine using
+This work proposes the development of a control system for an industrial marble transportation machine using esp32 based [open modular controllers](https://github.com/NOVA-RICS-Open-Lab/open-modular-controller).
 </div>

 ## <div align="center">Get Started</div>